New UTEP Web Site Salutes Historic 1966 NCAA Men’s Basketball Champs

 In honor of the 44th anniversary of Texas Western College’s stunning victory over the University of Kentucky in the 1966 NCAA Men’s Basketball Championship, a comprehensive Web site that salutes the coaches and players of this historic and defining moment in sports is ready to be enjoyed at https://www.utep.edu/glory-road.

-The dynamic Web site is a collection of photos, stories, interviews and memorabilia that chronicles the lives of the people involved in that magical championship season that culminated with a decisive 72-65 triumph by the Texas Western Miners over the heavily favored Kentucky Wildcats.
-TWC, now The University of Texas at El Paso (UTEP), is the first and only university in Texas to win an NCAA men’s basketball title.
+The dynamic website is a collection of photos, stories, interviews and memorabilia that chronicles the lives of the people involved in that magical championship season that culminated with a decisive 72-65 triumph by the Texas Western Miners over the heavily favored Kentucky Wildcats.
+TWC, now The University of Texas at El Paso (UTEP), is the first university in Texas to win an NCAA men’s basketball title.

 The game, which was played at the University of Maryland’s Cole Field House, featured the first all-black starting quintet in an NCAA championship game.
 The victory by the Miners helped open the door for African-American players to be more readily recruited onto collegiate athletic teams across the country.